 Created by toy designer Joseph M Burck, the design of Lite-Brite was elegantly simple: a grid of holes covering the front of what looked like a small television housing.
 A responsible adult installed a light bulb behind the screen, and the rest was up to the child’s imagination.

 Using pegs of eight different colours – green, blue, red, yellow, orange, pink, purple and clear – children either created their own pictures or followed the colour-by-letter patterns provided.

 The versatile toy was limited only by the size of the screen, the range of colours available, and the depth of imagination.
-For the creatively challenged, Hasbro provided dozens of pre-patterned picture sheets (sold separately).
+For the creatively challenged, Hasbro provided dozens of pre-patterned picture sheets (sold separately) to use as templates.

-Over the course of Lite-Brite’s lengthy career, characters from Scooby-Doo to Darth Vader, from My Little Pony to Mickey Mouse to Mr. Potato Head have graced the screens of Lite-Brites across the country.
+Over the course of Lite-Brite’s lengthy career, licenced characters from Scooby-Doo to Darth Vader, from My Little Pony to Mickey Mouse to Mr Potato Head have graced the screens of Lite-Brites across the country.

 Planning ahead for absent-minded children and/or their slippery-fingered younger siblings, the good folks at Hasbro also offered refill packs of the small pegs, ensuring the future of glowing art for generations to come.

 Lite-Brite also entered the digital age back in 2010 with an official iPad/iPhone app that allowed users to compose screen-bound works of art.